LoCCS/lmots/README.md

 <a name="contrib"></a>
 ## Contributing
-Kind advices and contributions are always welcomed, but to avoid chaos or destabilizing in existing work, we have processes that bring people in gradually.
+Kind advices and contributions are always welcomed, but to avoid chaos or destabilization in existing work, we have processes that bring people in gradually.
 In general the process is:

 + Find a specific **bug** you'd like to fix or a specific **feature** you’d like to add (check out the issues list if to get some ideas)
 + Fix the bug in your own clone and **ensure that it's working**